NagyVikt/supabase-two-factor-auth/README.md

 Click **Enable 2FA**, scan the generated QR code in any authenticator app, then verify the one-time code to secure your account.

+### Prisma-backed MFA example

+If you prefer storing MFA secrets in your own database, this repo now includes a Prisma implementation under `lib/actions/prismaMfa` and `lib/mfaStorePrisma.ts`.
+After running `npx prisma migrate dev` and `npx prisma generate`, you can call `enrollMFA`, `verifyMFA`, `recoverMfa` and `completeRecovery` with the current user's ID from your session.
+Recovery emails are sent via the generic `sendEmail` helper.

 ## Demo

 You can view a fully working demo at [demo-nextjs-with-supabase.vercel.app](https://demo-nextjs-with-supabase.vercel.app/).